-For information about how to load Campus Cash on your Buff OneCard, visit the Buff OneCard office or click here to deposit online.
+For information about how to load money onto your Buff OneCard, visit the Buff OneCard office or click here to deposit online.

 Al’s Exchangeables are environmentally friendly, reusable, to-go containers for your carryout orders!
 They’re simple and sensible – purchase an Al’s Exchangeable meal container for $5 or a soup container for $3 when you want take-out from the Alferd Packer Restaurant & Grill.
 Exchangeables are made of sturdy plastic, great for keeping leftovers in your fridge.
 When you return for more, simply exchange your used container for a clean one at the cashier station – no additional cost.
 It’s convenient, yours to keep and you can exchange it as often as you like.

 Ask about this eco-friendly service, available at designated Alferd Packer cash registers.